fyeh/vsm7dsf/README.md

     Provides lilbraries used to interface with Cisco Web Services.
 The required dll's are:

-    The Cisco SDK redistributables is available at http://solutionpartner.cisco.com/web/physical-security/documentation
+    The Cisco SDK redistributables are available at http://solutionpartner.cisco.com/web/physical-security/documentation
     1. Download: "VSM 7.0.1 SDK with Examples"
     2. Unzip: VSM 7.0.1 SDK with Examples.zip